JinZhaoTCD/JinZhaoTCD.github.io/_pages/Gallary.md

 ![ESB](https://JinZhaoTCD.github.io/images/ESB_substation.jpg)
 * **21/03/2025**
 We visited the ESB substation.
-Sincerely thank the friendly and highly knowledgeable ESB staffs for their exceptional support.
+Sincerely thank the friendly and highly knowledgeable ESB colleagues for their exceptional support.

 ---